cloudnative-pg/cloudnative-pg.github.io/README.md

 ## Branches

-The main branches are:
+The most important branches are:

 - `main`: trunk
-- `production`: the one visible in Github pages
+- `production`: the one visible in Github Pages

 So, if you want to see the changes on cloudnative-pg.io you need to merge them in the `production` branch.